Viet Cong order of battle controversy: Dissent by analyst Adams

-Tet: winners & losers
+Tet: winners and losers

 A smaller VC force could not have mounted Tet Offensive.
 Hanoi believed 300-400,000 VC would rise up and swamp the half-strength ARVN and then the fence-sitters would join the communists in destroying the South Vietnamese regime.
 Less than 1/4 of the communists on the paperwork Sam Adams used took part in Tet.
 The disagreements were never about main force or district guerillas.
 The disagreement was always about the number of part-time guerillas.
 In January 1968, after the Tet Offensive, the CIA adopted a much higher enemy count along the lines the analyst Sam Adams had recommended.

 Although in the end, Tet was a disastrous military defeat for the VC, it also became a collateral propaganda victory.
 Unexpectedly, it seemed a knock-out blow against the campaign of U.S. President Lyndon Johnson, as shortly after he announced his decision not to seek reelection.
 With his growing credibility gap, and changing stories, it was no longer possible for Johnson to pull the strings on the politico-military narrative.

 Accordingly, the next NIE would be recalibrated to show higher numbers, to accord more with Adams.
 Yet the whole O/B controversy was rendered somewhat obsolete, as the raison d'être for the fudged numbers no longer existed.
 Johnson did not need intelligence reports to cover for his explanation to the American public about the desired 'progress' in the war.
 Already it was game over for him in the 1968 elections.
 Johnson had only the remainder of 1968 to remedy with peace negotiations his record.

 Yet this result did not satisfy Sam Adams.
 He apparently wanted somehow to make a permanent institutional fix that would prevent future political manipulation of intelligence.
 Such problems, however, seem perennial, e.g., WMD in the Iraq War, 2002–2003.